Skip to content

 Sure, January might be cold, but it’s also one of the best months to visit Rishikesh for outdoor adventure.
 From rafting down the Ganges to trekking in the hills, you’ll find experiences that not only thrill you but also connect you with nature.

-Trekking & Nature Walks: The sunrise trek to Kunjapuri Temple is particularly magical in January, with crisp mountain air and golden sunlight bathing the valley as you reach the temple.
+• Trekking & Nature Walks: The sunrise trek to Kunjapuri Temple is particularly magical in January, with crisp mountain air and golden sunlight bathing the valley as you reach the temple.

-Camping by the Ganges: Camping here in January on the river banks with bonfires, a dazzling star-filled sky, and much fewer tourists is more peaceful.
+• Camping by the Ganges: Camping here in January on the riverbanks with bonfires, a dazzling star-filled sky, and much fewer tourists is more peaceful.

 Many visitors pair these outdoor adventures with afternoons at an ashram or yoga school.
-Some even enroll for a 200 Hour Teacher Training course, to have an adventurous and yet deep spiritual learning time —a comprehensive way to spend the winter in Rishikesh.
+Some even enrol for a 200-hour teacher training course to have an adventurous and yet deep spiritual learning time — a comprehensive way to spend the winter in Rishikesh.

 Kunjapuri Temple in Rishikesh